ktomk/run-travis-yml/README.md

   is folded to keep it better visible within the Github log viewer.
 * Github has no allow-failure option when running action job steps.
-Luckily The ***Run .travis.yml Github Action*** has `TRAVIS_ALLOW_FAILURE`, see `inputs.allow_failure` as well.
+Luckily The ***Run .travis.yml Github Action*** has `TRAVIS_ALLOW_FAILURE`, see `inputs.allow-failure` as well.

 ### Supported / Not

 This action setups environment variables specified in the `.travis.yml` file and then runs *one* of the (potentially) many build jobs within the test build stage.
-Which job to run needs to be specified by the `run_job` input, it is not automatically selected (previous versions of the action did only run the bare job with no environment variable support).
+Which job to run needs to be specified by the `run-job` input, it is not automatically selected (previous versions of the action did only run the bare job with no environment variable support).
 The *plan* shows all run-jobs in the `.travis-yml` file.